 I know it sounds odd, but virtual coaching works particularly well with ADHD.
 Most people find telephone coaching less distracting than meeting face to face.
 Plus, it makes it easier to pick your coach since the coach doesn’t have to live in your area.
 Also, you don’t have to get dressed up or leave the office or home to meet with your coach.
 Or, get distracted running errands after driving to see your coach.
-Telephone and Skype make coaching easy peasy!
+Telephone, Zoom, and Skype make coaching easy peasy!

 6. How Much Does ADHD Coaching Cost?

-7. Does Medical Insurance Cover ADHD Coaching?
+7. Does Medical Insurance Cover an ADHD Coach?

-It sucks but, in the USA, ADHD coaching is not covered by health insurance.
+It sucks but, in the USA, an ADHD Coach is not covered by health insurance.
 I have had clients pay from their medical Flexible Spending Accounts.
 Canadian clients have paid me using medical insurance.
 Some of my business clients deduct my fees from their income tax as a training expense.
 In other words, know your system and your options.

-ADHD coaching blends nicely with the treatment you get from your doctor or therapist.
+An ADHD coach blends nicely with the treatment you get from your doctor or therapist.
 You’ll talk to your coach often so he or she will have a clear idea of how well you’re ADHD symptoms are managed.
 Your coach can help you get clear on what to tell your doctor or therapist.
 ADHD coaches can’t legally advise you on ADHD medication but they can help you see when your medication isn’t controlling your symptoms.

 9. Is ADHD Coaching Different from Therapy?

 ADHD Coaching is not psychotherapy.
 Here’s how I look at it: coaching focuses on building skills and taking action to create the life you want to have.
 Therapy tends to focus on your past and emotional healing.
 Both are important for living easier with ADHD.
 Lots of folks work with both a coach and a therapist.
-Before hiring a coach it’s best to get a handle on your emotional stuff so you CAN take action.
+Before hiring a coach, it’s best to get a handle on your emotional stuff so you CAN take action.
 Fact is, many people work with an ADHD coach and a therapist at the same time.